benvonh/Nexus/README.md

 ### Dependency

-:warning: This may take up to an hour and take up ~50GB of storage!
+:warning: This may take up to an hour and ~50GB of storage!

 1. Install [Pixi](https://github.com/prefix-dev/pixi/releases/latest/download/pixi-x86_64-pc-windows-msvc.msi) - default